divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 ### Peak Envelopes ###
-Peak envelopes show the maximum and minimum values for your vectorscope over time.
+Peak envelopes show the maximum values for your vectorscope over time.
 This allows you to look away from your scopes, and still know whether you exceeded a target threshold.
 The reset button will clear the peak values.

-### Hue Line ###
-The Hue Line can be thought of as a configurable target line.
-After enabling this option, you can click and drag the hue line to place it at any point on the vectorscope.
-You can also use the "hue" and "power" sliders to alter the line.
-This gives you a convenient reference mark for color correction or matching shots.

 ### Flesh Line ###
 The Flesh Line is an industry standard reference line along which skin tones will generally fall.
 It's most useful as a static reference between scenes or cameras.